arrogantrabbit/freebsd_storj_installer/README.md

 - `STORAGE_PATH` -- path where the storage is mounted.
 - `NETWAIT_IP` -- IP address of a host to be used for network connectivity testing.
 - `CONSOLE_ADDRESS` -- optional interface and port where to run console.
 Omitting inteface address will listen on all interfaces.
+- `VERSION` -- which version of storagenode to download from https://github.com/storj/storj/releases

+Then run the install script.

+The script will initialize the identity, authorize it with the token, and init storage.

+Then it will create two rc services: `storj` and `storjupd`.
+The former one is storagenode, the latter one is updater.

+Use `service` utility to control them.
+For example, `service storj start` or `service storj status`